Find The Best Marriage Counselor: A Guide To Couples Therapy And Counseling

 • Parenting conflicts

 Many counselors have specialized training and/or experience dealing with one or more of these challenges.
-Even if you don’t see the issue you’re having on the list above, it may still be worth including it in your search.
+Even if you don’t see the issue you’re experiencing on the list above, it may still be worth including it in your search.

 It might also be helpful to look for a therapist who’s compatible with you and your partner as clients.
 For instance, you could search for LGBTQ couples counseling, or for a practitioner whose therapeutic approach is informed by a specific religious or spiritual perspective.